Rows of solar panels, with wind turbines in the background

 Through this module, you'll learn to apply Laplace, Fourier and Z-transforms to solve complex differential and difference equations in engineering contexts.
 You'll pair this with matrix algebra and statistical analysis, laying the ground for confident evaluation of engineering designs and solutions throughout your studies and future career.

-You'll analyse and develop complex, sequential systems to meet specified requirements, using microcontrollers, interfacing systems and programming skills.
 Through a module-long project, you'll explore the uses and limitations of sequential systems, apply your understanding in a design-led solution, and prepare for careers across digital electronics and computer engineering

 In this module, you'll use models and computer aided engineering techniques to investigate problems in control engineering.
 You'll work with stability and performance analysis, Laplace transformations and time and frequency assessments.
 By designing control systems, you'll demonstrate the importance of feedback control systems for next-generation intelligent systems and processes.